 Nauru's economy faces significant constraints common to other small island states.
 These include its small size, remoteness, a harsh natural environment with infertile soils, limited exploitable resources and the need to create jobs and promote growth for an expanding population.

-Pelagic fish abound in Nauruan waters, but Nauru has been unable to establish a fishing industry of its own.
+Pelagic fish abound in Nauruan waters, but Nauru has been unable to establish a substantial fishing industry of its own.
 Fees from fishing licenses issued to distant water fishing nations are an important source of revenue for Nauru.

 Trade and investment